-The one thing you’ll notice the most is the position of the handlebar.
-That can be a make it or break it for you.
+The one thing you’ll notice the most is the position of the handlebars.
+That might be a dealbreaker for some.
 Is it too far out?
 Is it too close?
-Is it comfortable on your hands?
-There was one prototype recently designed that looks really amazing, it’s a single tube design, but it might not be so practical.
-Find the things that matter to you.
+Is it comfortable in your hands?

 The motor and power of your electric scooter really depend on what you want to use it for.
 It all comes down to time.
 If you need to get somewhere fast, consider getting something more powerful.
-If it’s just to stroll around the community, then this might not be as important for you.
+If you just want to to stroll around the community, then this might not be as important to you.

-For practical purposes, power is important for speed, also if there are any hills it might need to climb.
+For practical purposes, power is important for speed.
+And also if there are hills it might need to climb.
 You can measure that through the voltage, watt, and torque.

 Electric Scooter Batteries and Range

-How long a scooter can run is probably one of the biggest make it or break it.
-If you choose a scooter that doesn’t last long, it might not even be worth it to you.
+How long a scooter can run is probably one of the biggest dealbreakers.
+If you choose an e-scooter that doesn’t last long, it might not even be worth it to you.
 That’s why it’s important to know what battery your scooter comes with and what kind of battery brands you can add on.

 For Safety, IEC standards are an important regulation to understand.
 They partner with other organizations to develop protocols for lithium batteries and more.
 It’s important to make sure any batteries you choose are up to global standards.